NCIP/national-biomedical-image-archive/README.md

  * Availability of the archive for mining and integration by the broader research and clinical community; and
  * Robust support for data-driven decision making in oncology and medical practice in general by clinicians throughout the world.

+It is written in JAVA using Hibernate, Spring and icefaces.

 National Biomedical Image Archive  is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.